ADMINISTRATION Mr. Jon/Ms. Aundrayah

 MATH AND SCIENCE

 On December 7, the Life Skills class had the special opportunity to attend Kansas City’s annual Tuba Christmas Concert with Miss Jenny, our school Music Therapist.
-Not only did the students have the pleasure of listening to and feeling the vibration of the tuba sounds, but they were also witness to a new Guiness World record for the largest gathering of tuba 8 performers.
+Not only did the students have the pleasure of listening to and feeling the vibration of the tuba sounds, but they were also witnessing a new Guinness World record for the largest gathering of tuba 8 performers.
 832 performers gathered for this concert, the previous record was 500.
 That’s a lot of tubas!

 Tim Schierbeck/Lori Smith